 Cons

-- The amount of background noise is not very low (some pops and clicks are audible).
+• Background noise level is not very quiet (some pops and clicks are audible).

 Ortofon 2M Bronze — Best Phono Cartridge Under 500

 The Ortofon comes with a tool kit (scale, cleaning brush, two sets of long and short headshell screws, and a screwdriver) in the box.
-The unit’s weight, size, and construction make it compatible with the majority of recent turntable models.
+The unit’s weight, size, and design make it compatible with most modern models of turntables.
 Its stylus has a svelte profile for tracking the highest frequency content, and its footprint is large enough to prevent the record’s premature wear.
-To eliminate resonances, the cabinet is built of the novel material Lexan DMX Piano Black.
+Its cabinet is made of the innovative material Lexan DMX Piano Black to remove resonances.

 The model demonstrates precise reproduction and neutral tonal balance as for the best moving magnet cartridge.
 The Ortofon 2M Bronze produces clear sound without even a slight buzz at any frequencies.
 It allows hearing all the sound features of various instruments (guitar, saxophone, drums, piano, and others) getting a chance to become the best phono cartridge under 500 for vinyl records lovers.
 The cart is able to tighten bass up and separate the musical instruments even while listening to heavy and thrash metal.